Three-time Breast Cancer Survivor

 She asked around for recommendations about doctors; several people recommended Gamini Soori, MD, of Nebraska Cancer Specialists for her cancer care.
 She liked the oncologist when she met with him.
 “He spent two hours with me,” she said.
 “He explained everything in layman’s terms.
 He even drew a picture for me.”
 When he suggested she get a second opinion, Brooks knew she had the right doctor for her.
 She did more homework and came up with the rest of her team, including surgeon Roalene Redland, MD, and radiation oncologist Patrick McKenna, MD Then she went in for a lumptectomy, a surgery where a portion of the breast is removed.
 The tissue turned out to be cancerous.

-“Dr. Redland told me she got all the cancer,” she said.
-“For extra peace of mind I had six weeks of radiation and six rounds of chemotherapy.”
+“Dr. Redland told me she got all cancer,” she said.
+“For extra peace of mind, I had six weeks of radiation and six rounds of chemotherapy.”

-Thanks to her careful shopping for doctors and her dedicated Alegent Creighton Health team, Brooks made it to all three sons’ graduations.
+Thanks to her careful shopping for doctors and her dedicated CHI Health team, Brooks made it to all three sons’ graduations.

 She said Alegent Creighton Health’s multidisciplinary team was critical to her excellent outcome.
 “I was blessed to have them.
 They worked together for me as a whole team.”

 When she had her annual mammogram 16 years later–in April 2010—she was surprised when doctors found a suspicious spot in her left breast.
 “I had thought all was well.
 My brain left me.
 I was at the point where your brain shuts down and you excuse yourself.”